thunderrabbit/robnugen-journal-entries/2018/09/03state-of-my-life-address.md

    me several good ideas, which I am beginning to implement.
 Oh, that reminds me, I need to write to John Gaughan, re: volunteer burnout

-8. I am using a water Android phone from a couple years ago, an Aquos something something.
+8. I am using a waterproof Android phone from a couple years ago, an Aquos something something.
 I am using my Macbook from more than a couple years ago, perhaps 5 years (therefore 50 laptop-years).
 I got a new backpack with wheels and a hard plastic cover for my computer.